 You should properly close an opened stream as other threads may be waiting for that stream's availability and until you close it properly, the lock is not released.
 Other threads that want to acquire locks will receive an exception.

 Read/Write Cache Data with Streams

 Explains how to read from a stream or write to a stream.

-Add/Update Data with Streams
+Add /Update Cache Data with Streams

 Explains how to add data to a stream or update the added data.

-Retrieving Data from Streams
+Retrieve Cache Data from Streams